-The idea is that your visual identity (logo, colors, and such) are like the visible “tip” of your brand.
+The idea is that your identity (name, logo, colors, and such) are like the visible “tip” of your brand.

 Lying below the surface are the strategy elements that support and inform that identity.

 This is an important mental model because it shows the relative weight those “hidden” elements have.
 It also highlights how your visual identity should be an extension of your brand strategy.